sidorsett/brazostweaker/README.md

   1. Now you can restart your system.
   1. Once Windows has been restarted, start BrazosTweaker and try to find the rootcause of the hangs (too low voltage for a certain PState?, bug in the code, etc.).
   1. If the problem was found and fixed, you can re-enable the service by starting with 2. and switching back to "Automatic".

+### Enable service ###
+After you found out stable configuration, stress-tested your system with custom voltage and clock settings, ensured everything runs smoothly, familarized yourself with the recovery plan, **and only in that case**, you can click on the "Service..." button.
+By setting that up, there will be a service in the background, which applies the adjusted voltages after coming out of sleep or while booting Win.

+You just need to click "Update" to get the current settings, check the selection box "Make custom P-state settings permanent" and hit "Apply".
+Now you are done.